jfcarter2358/calligraphy/docs/source/usage.rst

     # pylint: disable=W0603

     """
-    A header module that contains the code required to make transpiled caligraphy scripts run
+    A header module that contains the code required to make transpiled calligraphy scripts run
     """